 Jerome Bruner (1966) distinguished three key ways in which we humans represent experience to ourselves: through enactive (internalized action), iconic (sensory) and symbolic (e.g. language-based) representations.
-In the Numicon approach we seek to combine all three forms of representation so that children experience mathematical ideas through action, imagery and conversation.
+In Numicon we seek to combine all three forms of representation so that children experience mathematical ideas through action, imagery and conversation.